neilChenXie/claude-session-recorder/README.md

 # Claude Session Recorder Plugin

-A Claude Code plugin that automatically generates Markdown summaries of your session transcripts.
+A Claude Code plugin that automatically generates Markdown logs of your session transcripts — preserving the chronological flow of every conversation.

 ## Features

-- **Automatic Summarization**: Generates a summary at the end of every Claude Code session via SessionEnd hook
+- **Automatic Recording**: Generates a transcript log at the end of every Claude Code session via SessionEnd hook
-- **Slash Command**: Use `/summarize-session` to manually generate a summary at any time
+- **Slash Command**: Use `/summarize-session` to manually generate a log at any time
 - **Zero Configuration**: Hook auto-registers when the plugin is enabled
-- **Informative Summaries**: Includes user requests, tools used, key responses, files modified, and commands run
+- **Chronological Flow**: Outputs a "流水账" (chronological log) format that preserves the exact order of user messages, tool calls, and AI responses
+- **Smart Formatting**: Adaptive code fencing prevents backtick conflicts; XML tags are stripped for clean output

 ## Installation